 - Do not send a contract to a contractor without attaching all three pages of the appropriate insurance requirements.
 Selection and insertion of insurance requirements require training.

 - Most contracts will be with contractors who are required to have professional licenses, or with contractors/vendors who are not required to have licenses.
 However, some contracts required customized insurance requirements due to special hazards or situations or entities.
-Specs #01 and #02 are the most commonly used.
-Please pay special attention to the banner in the header.
-Risk Management updates all spec sheets every February/March.
+Risk Management updates all spec sheets EVERY SPRING.
 Do not use outdated spec sheets.